csye6255-pramodbn/iac-pulumi/README.md

 6. Creates a public route in the public route table created above with the destination CIDR block 0.0.0.0/0 and the internet gateway created above as the target

 ## Prerequisites
-1. Install pulumi on your local system
+1. Install Python on your local system
+2. Install Pulumi on your local system
-2. Setup an AWS account
+3. Setup an AWS account
-3. Install AWS CLI and setup a profile in your local system
+4. Install AWS CLI and setup a profile in your local system
-4. Clone this repo in you local system and go inside that directory
+5. Clone this repo in you local system and go inside that directory

 ## How to set up the pulumi environment before executing
 Run the following commands:
 1. python -m venv venv
-venv\Scripts\activate
+2. venv\Scripts\activate
-2. pip install -r requirements.txt
+3. pip install -r requirements.txt
-3. pulumi plugin install
+4. pulumi plugin install
-4. pulumi stack init [stack_name]
+5. pulumi stack init [stack_name]
-5. pulumi stack select [stack_name]
+6. pulumi stack select [stack_name]

 ## How to create resources (executing pulumi)
 1. pulumi up